Goalie Grosenick returns to NHL, leads Kings past Ducks 5-1

 Captain Anze Kopitar, Andreas Anthanasiou and Alex Iafallo also scored for the Kings, who beat Anaheim for the first time in three tries this season and split two Freeway Faceoff meetings over the past three days with their Southern California rivals.

-The 31-year-old Grosenick’s entire previous NHL experience consisted of two games for the San Jose Sharks in November 2014.
-When Kings goalie Cal Petersen went into the COVID-19 protocol about three hours before this game, Grosenick came through with a strong performance on short notice.
+The 31-year-old Grosenick’s entire previous NHL experience consisted of two games in November 2014 for the San Jose Sharks.
+When Los Angeles goalie Cal Petersen went into the COVID-19 protocol about three hours before this game, Grosenick came through with a strong performance on short notice in his Kings debut.

+“Finding out late, honestly, I don’t think it really matters too much for me,” said Grosenick, who had played in just two professional games anywhere since March 2020.
+“It’s the same thing.
+Take the next shot as it comes.
+If you’re prepared for anything, things don’t take you by surprise as much.”

+Grosenick’s six years and 112 days between wins comprised the seventh-longest stretch between regular-season victories in NHL history.

 Sam Steel scored and John Gibson stopped 32 shots for the Ducks, whose 6-5 win over the Kings on Monday was their second straight following a nine-game winless streak.
 Gibson was visibly upset with several instances of hapless play by his injury-depleted defense.